Sd-Jerry/Home-Pages/README.md

-🏡 #Home-Page Repository 🌟
+🏡 Home-Page Repository 🌟

 Welcome to the Home-Page repository, where you'll find a collection of beautifully designed home page templates for various categories.
 Whether you're building a personal website, a blog, an e-commerce site, or any other web project, our templates are here to help you get started quickly and make your web presence shine.

 🚀 Key Features:
-- HTML, CSS, and JavaScript-based templates.
+- HTML, CSS, and JavaScript based templates.
-- Responsive and mobile-friendly designs.
+- Responsive and Mobile-friendly designs.
 - Easy to customize and integrate into your projects.
 - Multiple category options to suit your specific needs.